Triex/TriexDev-SuperBuySellTrend-TradingView-Trend-Indicator/sbst-plus/README.md

 >- Default Colors:  Bull bars are blue and bear are blue-violet.

 A blue or purple bar can mean the chart has reached a top or bottom.
-High volume bars during a movement can indicate a top/bottom if bulls/bears are unable to break that point - or the volume direction has flipped.
+High volume bars during a movement can indicate a big movement is coming - or a top/bottom if bulls/bears are unable to break that point - or the volume direction has flipped.

 This can also just be a healthy short term movement in the opposite direction - but at times sets obvious trend shifts.